 Quick question, when was the last time you took a long hard look at what makes your customer base tick?
 If it’s either been a while or you’ve never come around to it, then you need to keep reading this.

-Once a strategy reserved for the ‘Apples’ of the business world, small and big businesses alike are now coming to the realization that they too can leverage customer personas to use their assets more efficiently.
+Once a strategy is reserved for the ‘Apples’ of the business world, small and big businesses alike realizes that they can leverage customer personas to use their assets more efficiently.
 And it’s about time too.
-According to a survey carried out by Responsys (with over 2,000 adult respondents) to uncover how consumers feel about their relationship with brands, a whopping 34% said they had called it quits with a brand owing to the poor, disruptive and/or irrelevant marketing messages that they kept receiving after a purchase.
+According to a survey carried out by Responsys (with over 2,000 adult respondents) to uncover how consumers feel about their relationship with brands, a whopping 34% said they had called it quits with a brand owing to the poor, disruptive, and/or irrelevant marketing messages that they kept receiving after a purchase.
 A classic case of mistaken identity.

-A customer persona is a fictional representation of a segment of a buyer based on real data that reflects their behavior.
-The main purpose of creating a customer persona is to put you, the person behind the company’s decisions, in to the shoes of the customer.
+A customer persona is a fictional representation of a buyer’s segment based on real data that reflects their behavior.
+The main purpose of creating a customer persona is to put you, the person behind the company’s decisions, in the customer’s shoes.
 But why go through all the trouble of creating imaginary people?

-Patching together information about your customers with good intentions, gut feelings and duct tape is not a recipe for success.
-And neither is basing your customer persona on irrelevant data, poorly sourced data or worse yet no data at all.
-JC Penny’s 2012 rebranding debacle can stand witness to this fact; fresh from Apple’s retail stores, Ron Johnson took the initiative to make tremendous changes on the look and feel of JC Penny stores ignoring what exactly drove customers to the shops resulting in cataclysmic drops in sales.
+Patching together information about your customers with good intentions, gut feelings, and duct tape is not a recipe for success.
+And neither is basing your customer persona on irrelevant data, poorly sourced data, or worse yet, no data at all.
+JC Penny’s 2012 rebranding debacle can stand witness to this fact; fresh from Apple’s retail stores, Ron Johnson took the initiative to make tremendous changes on JC Penny stores’ look and feel, ignoring what exactly drove customers to the shops resulting in cataclysmic drops in sales.

-So how do you gain an insight of what motivates the different segments that make up your customer base so as to have a foresight of what different customer personas want?
+How do you gain insight into what motivates the different segments that make up your customer base to have a foresight of what different customer personas want?
 Here are 4 valuable ways to go about it.

-If done right, the content that you create will focus on what your customer personas value most and how your solution will fit in to your life.
+If done right, the content you create will focus on what your customer personas value most and how your solution will fit your life.
 However, keep in mind that customer personas are tools, and like all tools, they are only as good as the people using them.